LBHackney-IT/residents-social-care-platform-api/README.md

 4. Exit the psql.
 You can use `\q`

-5. Run the `make migrate-local-test-database` command again.
+5. Run the `make migrate-test-db` command again.
    This should run the migrations on the database, create a new `__EFMigrationsHistory` table and save the new migration history there.

 ## Documentation